This component provides extensive textures support.

 TODO: not implemented modes: "SPHERE-LOCAL", "NOISE", "NOISE-EYE", "SPHERE-REFLECT", "SPHERE-REFLECT-LOCAL".

 Adjust various texture calculation properties.
+Right now it allows to modify the filtering options,

-In particular, if you're looking for a way to use GPU compressed textures,
+If you're looking for a way to use GPU compressed textures,

 Note a common mistake when using the